 The correct arrangement of their shots through pruning and tutoring, together with a vegetative balance are essential when it comes to obtaining good production results.
 In fact, the lack of light caused by excess vegetation is an important factor in the loss of caliber and quality of the fruits.

-Therefore, the JISA technical team, emphasizes in this growing phase that it is essential to provide amino acids of type VEGETAMIN 24 or JISABIOL, as well as microelements essential for the flowering and curdling phase of fruits, which will be carried out with products of the NUTRIJISA® family.
+Therefore, the JISA technical team, emphasizes in this growing phase that it is essential to provide amino acids of type Vegetamin 24® or Jisabiol® (mix of free amino acids and peptides from bovine collagen), as well as microelements essential for the flowering and curdling phase of fruits, which will be carried out with products of the Nutrijisa® family.

 Calcium is a very important element for the future development of kiwi fruits, requiring much of their needs in the early stages of the fruit.

 The phase of accumulation of dry matter in the fruit takes place in the summer months, with conditions of extreme temperature and humidity.
-During this period, we recommend the use of special biostimulants such as GLYBET, GORFRUT and TOP-K according to the different stages of the crop in which we find ourselves.
+During this period, we recommend the use of special biostimulants such as Glybet®, Gorfrut® and Top-K® (biostimulation and potassium nutrition) according to the different stages of the crop in which we find ourselves.
 This will help the plant overcome the stress caused by these conditions and avoid possible dehydrations that affect our crop.
 At the same time, proper irrigation management is essential during this period.
 Actinidia in cultivation has a lot of water needs, but with great sensitivity to waterlogged soil, as we mentioned above.

 How to prepare the cultivation of actinidia for winter?